shelbyspees/speesblog/_posts/2015-03-12-finals-trees.md

 <img class="wide" src="{{ site.url }}/assets/comp/tree-unbalanced-height.png"/>

 The teal node has a right child node with a height of `1`, and a `NULL` value where the right child would be, with an imagined height of `-1`.
+You also notice that the pink and teal nodes have a height difference greater than one, and this is expected because the teal node's children are unbalanced.

+It's best to look for unbalanced nodes down in the leaves because that's where it's easiest to rotate.